meilisearch/documentation/learn/advanced/pagination.md

 There are many UI patterns that help your users navigate through search results.
 One common and efficient solution in Meilisearch is using `offset` and `limit` to create interfaces centered around ["Previous" and "Next" buttons](#previous-and-next-buttons).

 Other solutions, such as [creating a page selector](/learn/advanced/pagination.md#numbered-page-selectors) allowing users to jump to any search results page, make use of `hitsPerPage` and `page` to obtain the exhaustive total number of matched documents.
-Numbered page selectors may lead to decreased performance.
+These tend to be less efficient and may result in decreased performance.

-Whatever UI you choose, there is a limited maximum number of search results Meilisearch will return for any given query.
+Whatever UI pattern you choose, there is a limited maximum number of search results Meilisearch will return for any given query.
 You can use [the `maxTotalHits` index setting](/reference/api/settings.md#pagination) to configure this, but be aware that higher limits will negatively impact search performance.

 ## "Previous" and "Next" buttons